Medically reviewed by Dr. C.H. Weaver M.D. 6/2021

 Chemotherapy for Advanced Follicular Lymphoma

-Chemotherapy is a drug or combination of drugs administered intravenously or orally to kill cancer cells and remains an integral component of treatment.
+Chemotherapy is a standard treatment for follicular lymphomas and consists of a single drug or combination of drugs administered intravenously or orally to kill cancer cells.
 Chemotherapy is used to treat advanced-stage indolent or follicular lymphomas but is increasingly being replaced by precision cancer medicines and immunotherapy.

 Single-agent chemotherapy: Clinical trials have shown that Fludara® (fludarabine) appears to be an effective single drug for the treatment of progressive or relapsed follicular lymphoma.
 Other chemotherapy drugs that may be used to treat follicular lymphoma include: